 Over 20 years of design experience has taught me a thing or two about process.
 I've become a firm believer that great design is typically the result of great process.
 Doing the right things in the right order makes all the difference.

 Great design typically begins with a conversation, a pen or pencil, and a notebook.
 Throughout the design process I return to my notebook, putting down ideas and working through problems.

 Wireframing design options on a page level allows me to explore different approaches, align and coordinate with teammates, and validate our assumptions via testing and user feedback.
-These wires could be incorporated into an InVision prototype, or even printed for guerilla testing.
+These wires could be prototyped with InVision, or coded to test micro-interactions.

 Ultimately, every design finds its way into a high-fidelity format such as Illustrator, Photoshop or Sketch.
-Every page is laid out with pixel perfect care and prepared to resume its journey into a print or digital medium.
+Every page is laid out with pixel perfect care and prepared to go into production.